HankB/rsync-over-ssh-backup/README.md

 # rsync-over-ssh-backup

-script to backup selected directories using rsync over ssh
+Script to backup selected directories using rsync over ssh.

+## Motivation

+Unable (so far) to get `rsync` to ignore `.git` directories.
+This project created to document current process, record results and share with some helpful Reditors.

 Usage: See instructions in `ssh_mirror.sh`.
 Ordinarily run from `cron`.
 Typical crontab entry: